-You are cordially invited to attend the Annual Meeting of Stockholders of ANSYS, Inc. (the "Annual Meeting") to be held on Wednesday, May 7, 1997, at 2:00 p.m., local time, at the Company's offices, located at Southpointe, 275 Technology Drive, Canonsburg, Pennsylvania, for the purpose of considering and acting on the following:
+You are cordially invited to attend the Annual Meeting of Stockholders of ANSYS, Inc. (the "Annual Meeting") to be held on Wednesday, May 6, 1998, at 2:00 p.m., local time, at the law offices of Buchanan Ingersoll, located at One Oxford Centre, 301 Grant Street, Pittsburgh, Pennsylvania, for the purpose of considering and acting on the following:

-The Annual Meeting has been called for the purpose of (i) electing two Class I Directors for three-year terms and (ii) considering and voting upon such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+The Annual Meeting has been called for the purpose of (i) electing three Class II Directors for three-year terms, (ii) amending the Company's 1996 Stock Option and Grant Plan to increase the number of shares of the Company's Common Stock available for issuance thereunder and (iii) considering and voting upon such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

-The Board of Directors has fixed the close of business on March 18, 1997 as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on March 18, 1998 as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.

-The Board of Directors of the Company recommends that you vote "FOR" the election of the nominees of the Board of Directors as Class I Directors of the Company.
+The Board of Directors of the Company recommends that you vote "FOR" the election of the nominees of the Board of Directors as Class II Directors of the Company and "FOR" the amendment to the Company's 1996 Stock Option and Grant Plan to increase the number of shares of the Company's Common Stock available for issuance thereunder.